|

 from the left side has an 'in' and an 'out' SCSI port while the right side has only an

+'in' port with built in termination.
 I hooked the stack to an open port on the RAID card.
 Unfortunately the corresponding slots

 in those trays have identical SCSI Addresses so hooking them together means duplicate